 Budgeting for a personal salary can help address a common challenge: varying cash flow.
 Set up an automatic transfer from a business bank account to your personal account, like a regular paycheck.
 This can also help you plan budgets and calculate taxes.

 Apply a similar strategy to stay on top of building savings and paying debt.
 Set up automatic transfers to an emergency fund, savings account, retirement accounts, etc. You can always adjust how much goes toward each account month to month.

-It’s even more important to have a dedicated emergency fund as a freelancer.
+It’s even more important to have a dedicated emergency fund when you're self-employed.
 The typical advice of covering three-to-six months of expenses might need to be adjusted as well.
 Given the varying nature of freelance income and more frequent tax requirements, you may want to keep an even larger buffer to cover potential slow months or unexpected expenses.

 Research retirement plans for self-employed individuals, like SEP IRAs, which have some of the tax advantages available to traditional full-time employees.
 Then, set up automatic transfers to the account.
 Financial professionals can help you navigate the options available.